New Mexico preparing to seize land at Epstein ranch, officials tell Fox News

 New Mexico officials are in the process of canceling state land leases for the Zorro Ranch owned by accused sex trafficker Jeffrey Epstein, the state's land commissioner told Fox News on Friday.

 The ranch, which is nearly 10,000 acres, is a mix of private and state-owned lands.
 New Mexico Attorney General Hector Balderas found Epstein, who killed himself while in federal custody awaiting trial on sex crimes charges, improperly leased the land from the state.
-A cancellation on that sale is in the works, Fox News has learned.
+A cancelation on that sale is in the works.

+"Having fully reviewed the referral from the State Land Commissioner in connection with my office’s investigation into criminal conduct related to Jeffrey Epstein in New Mexico, I am issuing a determination that the State Land Commissioner should immediately retake State trust lands and cancel leases that were improperly given to him," Balderas said in a statement.
+"The original leases to Epstein appear to have no beneficial use justification to the State, but rather appear to simply have been taken by him to increase privacy and the landmass surrounding his estate.
+This sweetheart deal must be canceled and reassigned to a New Mexico ranching family."

 Taking back parcels of state-owned land could make it easier to search the estate – which is one of the only Epstein properties that have not yet been raided by authorities.
 Some of Epstein’s accusers have said they were assaulted at the ranch.